ACE IT

 What is ACE IT’s approach?

-How do I take ACE IT?
+How do I complete ACE IT?

 When does the online training open and what is the deadline to complete it?